 Liquidity pools replace the order book in electronic trading.
 An order book is a digital list of buy and sell orders for a specific security or asset.
 These order books are organized by price level so that it’s easy to see the price at which a given security or asset is trading.

 Algorithms determine the prices for assets within liquidity pools.
 That means everyone gets the same price when using an AMM to buy crypto.

 How Automated Market Making Works

 Automated market making allows crypto traders to make trades independently of one another on a decentralized exchange.
 What’s required is at least one trader who has cryptocurrency they want to buy or sell.
-So, if you have Dogecoin or Litecoin you want to sell, for instance, you could do so through a smart contract.
+So, if you have crypto you want to sell, for instance, you could do so through a smart contract.